phetsims/perennial/doc/automated-maintenance-process.md

    and patches, creates/updates branches where necessary, etc.

-Once that is done for every issue, then generally RCs are deployed with `Maintenance.deployReleaseCandidates()`, a list for QA is generated with `Maintenance.linkList()`, and an RC testing issue is created.
+Once that is done for every issue, then generally RCs are deployed with `Maintenance.deployReleaseCandidates()`, a list for QA is generated with `Maintenance.listLinks()`, and an RC testing issue is created.
 If phet-io sims are involved, generally an issue will be made in special-ops with the actual links (and a qa issue will link to it).

-Once RC testing is complete, `Maintenance.deployProduction()` is run, and `Maintenance.linkList()` can be used to verify that the production deploys completed successfully.
+Once RC testing is complete, `Maintenance.deployProduction()` is run, and `Maintenance.listLinks()` can be used to verify that the production deploys completed successfully.

 Below will be detailed information about all of the general steps, and all of the related commands.
 Usually running